stepheng323/fintech-core/README.md

 - A webhook is used to receive funding events from paystack, the webhook url should be given to paystack via your paystack's dashboard.
 - The webhook endpoint is ${baseUrl}/api/v1/webhooks/paystack
-- For testing, ngrok was used to expose the localhost to the internet.
+- For testing, Ngrok was used to expose the localhost to the internet.

 # Documentations